typegoose/typegoose/docs/guides/quick-start-guide.md

   @prop({ default: false })
   public isKitten?: boolean

-  public async setSpeciesAndSave(this: DocumentType<KittenClass>, species: string) {
-    this.species = species;
-    return await this.save();
 }

-}
+const KittenModel = getModelForClass(KittenClass);

+const doc = new KittenModel({ name: 'SomeCat', species: 'SomeSpecies', age: 0 });
+await doc.save(); // this should output "We have a kitten here." const doc = new KittenModel({ name: 'SomeCat', species: 'SomeSpecies', age: 2 });
+await doc.save(); // this should output "We have a big kitty here."
 ```

-For detailed explanation of Hooks, please see [Hooks](api/decorators/hooks.md).
+For detailed explanation of Hooks, please see [Hooks](../api/decorators/hooks.md).

 Note:
 - Do not use Arrow Functions, because it will break the binding of `this`
-- For ESLint users: Make sure that rule `eslint-no-use-before-defining` is disabled, otherwise you might get ESLint errors / warnings
+- For ESLint users: Make sure that rule `eslint-no-use-before-defining` is disabled, otherwise you might get ESLint errors / warnings inside the hooks